sveltejs/svelte/documentation/blog/2024-04-01-whats-new-in-svelte-april-2024.md

 ---
 title: "What's new in Svelte: April 2024"
 description: 'Svelte Summit Spring on April 27!
-Plus: Maps, Dates and Sets'
+Plus: reactive `Map`, `Date` and `Set`'
 author: Dani Sandoval
 authorURL: https://dreamindani.com
 ---

 Spring is just around the corner (for half the globe at least), which means [Svelte Summit Spring](https://www.sveltesummit.com/) is coming soon!
-The event will take place on April 27 and could feature you (yes you!).
-The call for proposals is happening now so submit a talk (or three!) at [this form](https://www.sveltesummit.com/2024/spring/submit).
+The event will be streamed on [the Svelte Society YouTube channel](https://youtube.com/sveltesociety) on April 27.

 Also, this month, a ton of new features have been merged into Svelte 5 to make it the best version of Svelte yet.
 We'll get into them all below, so let's jump right in!